-His amazing international career began with the role of King Philip II in Verdi’s Don Carlo at the Salzburg Easter Festival under the baton of Herbert von Karajan in 1986.
-In the same year he debuted at the Salzburg Summer Festival with the role of Figaro in Mozart’s opera.
+Ferruccio Furlanetto’s international career began as King Philip II in Verdi’s Don Carlo at the Salzburg Easter Festival with Herbert von Karajan in 1986.
+In the same year, he debuted at the Salzburg Summer Festival with the role of Figaro.
 His debuts on the leading opera stages happened earlier: Teatro alla Scala (1979), Metropolitan Opera (1980), Vienna State Opera (1985).

-Ferruccio Furlanetto is Honorary Ambassador to the United Nations as well as Kammersänger and Honorary Member of the Vienna State Opera.
+Ferruccio Furlanetto received many awards during his career among which the Premio alla Carriera in 2019 and title of Cavaliere di Verdi.
+He is an Honorary Ambassador to the United Nations, as well as Kammersänger and Honorary Member of the Vienna State Opera.